m1kryn/secondwheel-engine/README.md

 ## Parsedown

-This scaffold includes a tiny shim of Parsedown for demo purposes.
-Replace `lib/Parsedown.php` with the real library from https://parsedown.org for production-quality Markdown rendering.
+This engine uses [Parsedown](https://parsedown.org) for Markdown rendering.
+The library is included in `lib/Parsedown.php`, so no extra installation steps are required.